Lim-it/template/README.md

 for my own use :3

-i should documents changes so.. started in 2022/9/17
+i should documents changes so.. started in

+2022/9/17: start

 2022/9/25: rename template to basic_template
            added dijkstra